jg223fp/Thermal_sensor_drone/doc/setup.md

 We will use IFTTT to log our transmitted data in a google spreadsheet and Ubidots for showing a dashboard and activating the alarm.
 We do this by going to the tab integrations.
 There are a few to choose from.
 ### IFTTT
+IFTTT is a free to use automation service.
+It works by a basic concept, that if this happends, then do that.
+There is a lot of services connected to IFTTT witch you can combine so the possibilities is endless.
+We first used IFTTT to pass on our values to adafruit but this turned out to be a slow choise and we there for used it for datalogging instead.
 Explanation of the fields:
 * Create a Process ID: this can be anything you want, it’s a unique identifier for the IFTTT process
 * Create an Event ID: this is what our event within IFTTT will be called, make something up!